beginning of content

 Vaccinations

-For information on which vaccines you can get at a pharmacy in your state, visit the National Centre for Immunisation Research and Surveillance (NCIRS) website.
+For information on which vaccines pharmacies can offer in your state, visit the National Centre for Immunisation Research and Surveillance (NCIRS) website.

 Self-care and lifestyle assessments

-Pharmacists focus on wellness and a healthy lifestyle, for example, they can provide BMI checks and help to quit smoking.
+Pharmacists focus on wellness and a healthy lifestyle.
+For example, they can provide BMI checks and advise to help you quit smoking.
 Pharmacists can also direct you to reputable sources of health information, such as evidence-based websites.

-You can get a medical certificate for an absence from work from some pharmacies.
+You can get an absence from work certificate from some pharmacies for some conditions.

 Sleep apnoea support

-Pharmacists may be able to identify whether you're at risk of sleep apnoea, provide home-based sleep tests and help you to use a CPAP (continuous positive airway pressure) machine to treat sleep apnoea.
+Pharmacists may be able to identify whether you're at risk of obstructive sleep apnoea.
+They can provide home-based sleep tests and help you to use a CPAP (continuous positive airway pressure) machine to treat sleep apnoea.

-In Queensland, non-pregnant women aged 18 - 65 can access advice and treatment for uncomplicated urinary tract infections from their local pharmacist.
-Treatment may include supplying antibiotics, or referral to a GP if needed.
+If you are not pregnant and are aged 18 - 65, you can now access advice and treatment for uncomplicated urinary tract infections from your local pharmacist.

 How do I find a pharmacist?